froboy/yusaopeny_docs/content/en/docs/wiki/Composer-version-constraints-for-Open-Y.md

 ---
-title: Composer version constraints for Y USA Open Y
+title: Composer version constraints for YMCA Website Services
 ---

-In 2020, due to changes in Drupal core release management and demand from Y USA Open Y customers to improve upgrade path flexibility and stability, the Y USA Open Y team added extended composer version constraints to our `composer.json`.
+In 2020, due to changes in Drupal core release management and demand from YMCA Website Services customers to improve upgrade path flexibility and stability, the YMCA Website Services team added extended composer version constraints to our `composer.json`.

 Examples from [composer.json](https://github.com/YCloudYUSA/yusaopeny/blob/9.x-2.x/composer.json):